Roman Concrete: The Enduring Legacy of an Ancient Technology

 CC-BY-2.0

-There were many variations of concrete and Rome even saw the Concrete Revolution which represented advances in the composition of concrete and allowed for the construction of impressive monuments such as the Pantheon.
-For example, Roman builders discovered that adding crushed terracotta to the mortar created a waterproof material which could be then be used with cisterns and other constructions exposed to rain or water.
+There were many variations of concrete, and Rome even experienced the so-called “Concrete Revolution”, which represented advances in the composition of concrete and allowed for the construction of impressive monuments such as the Pantheon.
+For example, Roman builders discovered that adding crushed terracotta to the mortar created a waterproof material which could then be used for cisterns and other constructions exposed to rain or water.

 caesaria roman harbor